 24. Absences before and after Vacations and Inspection Trips

 Students absent from classes immediately preceding or following a vacation or an inspection trip are excluded from the final examinations in the courses from which they have absented themselves, and are dealt with as are those students who absent themselves from examinations without proper excuse (see Rule 32).
 Disabilities incurred by failure to observe the limits of vacation and inspection periods are assessed by the Senate Committee on Discipline.
 Students who are obliged to be absent at times indicated by this rule may present to the dean of the college a petition asking to be excused.

 25. Special Discipline for Repeated Absence

 If the repeated absence from classes of any student seems to the dean of the college a matter requiring discipline, the case may be reported to the Committee on Discipline for action.

 DISCIPLINE

 26. Basis for Discipline

-The University reserves the right to exclude at any time students whose conduct is deemed undesirable or prejudicial to the University community's best interest, examples of which, without excluding others, are gambling, visiting or loitering in the vicinity of places of ill-repute, violations of law involving moral turpitude, intoxication, and disorderly conduct.
-Students may be subject to discipline for other sufficient cause.
+sity.
+Any student fined or imprisoned by the civil authorities becomes liable to University discipline.

 27. Administration of Discipline

 Discipline is administered through the Senate Committee on Discipline and Sub-Committees appointed by it.
-These Sub-Committees have original jurisdiction to hear the evidence and to recommend action in all disciplinary cases except that students registered in the Graduate School are subject to discipline by the dean of that school.
-The Senate Committee on Discipline takes final action on recommendations from its Sub-Committees and hears cases appealed to it.
+These Sub-Committees have original jurisdiction to hear and render decisions in all disciplinary cases except that students registered in the Graduate School are subject to discipline by the dean of that school.
+The Senate Committee on Discipline hears cases appealed to it from its Sub-Committees.

-LIBRARY REGULATIONS

-28. Use of Books
+LIBRARY REGULATIONS 28.
+Use of Books

 The Library is primarily for free reference use.
 The privilege of drawing books for use outside of the reading room is accorded to all officers of instruction and government, to all registered students, and to other accredited persons.
 Books not reserved for classes may be borrowed for home use for two weeks, and may be renewed for two weeks more if not specially restricted or called for.
 All books are subject to recall at any time when needed for University work.

 General reference books, books reserved for classes, all general periodicals, and certain other groups of books are to be consulted in the reading rooms only.
 They may not be loaned from the Library except when the reading rooms are closed.
 They must then be returned by the time the Library opens.

 29. Fines

 Books which are not returned on time are subject to a fine of two cents a day; in computing fines, Sundays and holidays are counted.
 Books from the reference, reserve, and periodical shelves, as well as some special collections, are subject to a fine of twenty-five cents for the first hour and five cents for each additional hour if kept overtime.
 Books recalled for University work must be returned at once upon receipt of notice.
 If they are not returned within two days after notice is mailed, a fine of twenty-five cents a day is charged.
 All books lost or damaged must be replaced or paid for.

 EXAMINATIONS

 30. Proficiency Examinations

 Proficiency examinations for advanced standing are offered in all courses normally open to freshmen and sophomores.
 Except in Rhetoric 1 and 2 and Hygiene 2 and 5, the student must secure the consent of the Head of the Department concerned.
-A student may obtain the privilege of taking proficiency examinations in more advanced undergraduate courses on recommendation of the Head of the Department, and

-approval of the Dean of the College.
+A student may mendation of the Head of the Department, and approval of the Dean of the College.